This page explains the different types of medicine, the difference between branded drugs and generics, and how the

 Prescription-only medicines, such as antibiotics, must be prescribed by a qualified health professional.

-This may be a GP, hospital doctor, dentist, nurse, pharmacist, optometrist, physiotherapist or podiatrist.
+This may be a GP, hospital doctor, dentist, nurse, pharmacist, optometrist, physiotherapist, podiatrist, paramedic or therapeutic radiographer.

 Buying medicines online

 You can also buy medicines online.
 But be very careful if you do this, as many websites sell fake medicines.